 “You’ll be getting contacted about the service you’ve received today.
 Was there anything which would cause you not to rate your entire experience a 5 (scale 1-5)?”

 “I know how it works, thanks,” was my completely non-committal response.

 Clearly not satisfied, he added a bit more aggressiveness to his plea.
 “Can I count on you to give me all 5 ratings?”
 He looked directly at me.

 “I’ll be happy to fill out your survey,” I fibbed, staring straight back.

 Here’s the thing: this mechanism of customer surveys is all wrong.
 The incentives, and likely heavy training, all fuel this guy to plead with me to select only 5s on the survey.
 He likely gets some bonus for high ratings, or worse, loses some pay if the ratings aren’t high enough.

 As for me, the process made me lie.
 I’m not going to be happy to fill out the survey.
 I was starting to feel manipulated and I lied to get out of the situation.
 In fact, I was frustrated: with the repair that took longer than anticipated and the lack of communication from the service department.
 I was spending another Saturday morning at the dealership, and my source of entertainment was watching car salesmen haggle.
-In the moment, I wanted to rate the whole thing 1 star.
+At the moment, I wanted to rate the whole thing 1 star.